-'Best foliage in years:’ Fall color takes hold of the region as peak approaches
+‘Best foliage in years’: Fall color takes hold of the region as peak approaches

 Forecast

-Saturday’s probably the day to head out this weekend.
+Saturday is probably the day to head out this weekend.
 A cold front passes the region during the day, but it’s largely dry and there should be plenty of sun.
 There could be a brief shower, especially early in the higher elevations west.

 Temperatures will remain warm through Saturday to the east of the high country of Maryland and West Virginia.
 Highs can be expected to reach the 70s under partly sunny skies.

 It will be much cooler Sunday.
-Pretty much everyone will be in the 50s and socked in with clouds.
+Pretty much everywhere will be in the 50s and socked in with clouds.
 Some of the mountain peaks out west may see more sun, but temperatures are cool there as well.
 If you can stomach the cooler weather, clouds are often surprisingly helpful for foliage photography.

 It warms back up into next week, at least through midweek, before more seasonal air trickles back.
-Leaf-flinging winds shouldn’t be too much a problem in the near term.
+Leaf-flinging winds shouldn’t be too much of a problem in the near term.

 Previous reports